RostislavFisher/rostislavfisher/README.md

 I'm a fullstack software engineer from the city of Prague.

-I have experience in WEB, Android, Desktop and AI developing.
+I have experience in WEB, Android, Desktop, Smart contracts, arduino/esp/raspberry and AI developing.
 I have also created my own WEB frameworks, a scraper framework and various universal protocols for modules(both software and hardware)

 💻 Currently Working on: AI Framework